 Tosh is still alive...

 ...via (fill in the blank).
-Rule Of Cool.
+Rule of Cool.

 Jack is actually conservative by 51st Century standards.

 Remember, Jack was a small town boy.
 It's worth noting that despite being born in the sexually liberated 51st century, he hails from a traditional nuclear family (man, woman, two children).
-And unlike John Hart, he doesn't seem to be inclined towards beastiality or wanton murder (despite being rather trigger-happy) and vice.
+And unlike John Hart, he doesn't seem to be inclined towards bestiality or wanton murder (despite being rather trigger-happy) and vice.

 Jack was reluctant to hire Ianto because Ianto had previously worked with Torchwood 1